simh/simh/0readme_38.txt

 Notes For V3.8

 The makefile now works for Linux and most Unix's.
-Howevr, for Solaris and MacOS, you must first export the OSTYPE environment variable:
+However, for Solaris and MacOS, you must first export the OSTYPE environment variable:

 > export OSTYPE